dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-Naming-of-Parts.md

 the first machine capable of true general-purpose computation.

 The analytical engine's design implemented all the essential elements of a computer&mdash;including arithmetic, logic, branching control operations, and memory&mdash;using only mechanical parts.
 It even had a printer!
+The engine stored its programs on punched cards, similar to Jacquard's loom.

 Despite decades of work and funding from the British government, Babbage never actually completed any of his machines.
 A working difference engine was finally constructed in the 1990's using 19th Century manufacturing tolerances, demonstrating the feasibility of